hiagosilverio/redbath/README.md

 ### Other functions

-Redbath also include **PATH injection** but this is in progress, maybe will appear complete in a stable build.
+Redbath also include **PATH injection** but this is in progress, maybe will appear the feature complete in a stable build.

 Include **redbath-0.1.9\bin** as an enviroment path and execute the command as follow: